 Hey Guys, if you have skateboard more than just one and need to store them up, then you must read this content.
-I am going to let you know easy steps of how to make a skateboard rack.
+I am going to let you know the easy steps of how to make a skateboard rack.
 Well.
 Few numbers of skateboards you can simply hang on the garage wall or store somewhere.
-But for several skateboards storing or displaying your collection of skateboards needs a diy skateboard rack.
-This will help you to beautifully organize your boards as well as display them with quite discipline manner.
+But for several skateboards storing or displaying your collection of skateboards needs a DIY skateboard rack.
+This will help you to beautifully organize your boards as well as display them in quite a disciplined manner.
 It’s nothing so complex or magical task to do.
 Here is the smartest and convenient way of making it.

 Required materials and tools

 A skateboard rack is a convenient and cost-effective idea for keeping your boards organized and out of way.
-This can easily hang up in the wall of your garage, storeroom or even in the bedroom.
-The rack holds your boards on horizontal position and you can lessen or rise up it according to the number of boards.
+This can easily hang up in the wall of your garage, storeroom, or even in the bedroom.
+The rack holds your boards in a horizontal position and you can lessen or rise up it according to the number of boards.
 Here is the list of the materials and tools you must gather for making a skateboard rack:

 - 4ft x 2 x 4 inches 2 pcs wooden boards-oak or pine is preferable

 - 2ft x 1 x 6 inches 2 pcs wooden board- preferably oak or pine wood

 - 10-inches length cut wood dowels, each of 1-inch diameter

 - 6 -2-inch drywall screws- 4 pcs

 - Circular saw or hand saw

 - Drill machine